rupor-github/ssh-agent-wsl/README.md

   This is due to a polling loop which works around a WSL incompatibility with Unix session semantics.

+* Sometimes when exiting WSL it gets confused and init process under which pipe-connector.exe is running goes into the high-CPU consuming loop.
+Unfortunately it happens after pipe-connector already exited and looks like it happens when there is no conhost.exe it was attached to initially.
+Situation may be difficult to reproduce (its timing dependent) when you are using wsltty, since exiting wslbridge takes time.
+The only workaround known to me is to properly kill ssh-agent-wsl by running `ssh-agent-wsl -k` on exit.
+Please, note, that if you are running multiple instances of shell, tmux and such this may not be a trivial undertaking as you need to carefully track when the last shell is exiting.
+Please see issue #11 for some suggestions.

 ## Uninstallation

 To uninstall, just remove the extracted files and any modifications you made